Evexi/Evexi/readme.md

 #

 ### Install
-This repo provides a package that contains both `window.Evexi` for content API methods and `window.Scan` (remote part of interactive content).
-It also provides type definitions, examples and documentation for everything Evexi.
-Please note the players API can change with the version so please ensure you are referring to the definitions that match the player version that the package is running on.
+The repo provides a package containing both `window.Evexi` for content API methods and `window.Scan` (remote part of interactive content).
+Included are type definitions, examples and full documentation.
+The Evexi API is subject to change on a per version basis so ensure to check the app definitions match the player version

 To setup:
 ````bash
 yarn add evexi
 ````

-In your application you can then import the package as a whole using `import 'evexi'` or you can import the scan package only using `import Scan from 'evexi/package/Scan'`.
-If you want definitions only you can add these like so:
+`import 'evexi'` or `import Scan from 'evexi/package/Scan'.`

+Add definitions only as follows:
 ````json
 {
     "compilerOptions": {